 Sony a7 Portrait Gallery Samples

-Conclusion on Sony a7
+Conclusion and final thoughts on the Sony a7

 There are now more lens options to choose from so get out and start shooting.